Step-By-Step Guide To House Demolition

 • Development and/or planning approvals

 If you are lodging an application for the permit, it’s advisable to do research and even get in touch with the council and relevant planning controls.
 You will need specifics on who issues permits, what your specific requirements are, and ultimately the expected timeframes.
+Since permit requirements can vary by location, consulting with your contractor or local council ensures compliance and helps avoid delays.

 Decommissioning Utilities Before Demolition